RexbyDK/ADuser/README.md

 # ADuser
-programm for change user`s personal date and search user`s contact in ActiveDirectory
+Program for changing user personal data and searching for user contacts in the active directory